 South of Strasbourg in the Alsatian region, Colmar is one of our most recommended towns on your Alsace Wine Route.
 Visiting the cellars of a château or an estate is one of the preferred experiences of wine tourists who have trusted us for years.

 Colmar Alsace Wine History

 Colmar is the capital of Alsace wines and was established in the 9th century.
 Colmar was formalized as a winegrowing appellation on November 1, 1999 and remains a thriving hub for delicious wine tastings and heaps of cultural and architectural splendor - even over 20 years later.
 While you travel on the Alsace wine route, you’ll be happy to stop in this city during your getaway.

-This magnificent route will allow you to observe sumptuous landscapes and discover the heritage and gastronomy of the region.
-During your stay, you will have the opportunity to discover the cellars and tasting rooms of Alsatian winegrowers who will be happy to welcome you to help you discover the variety of grape varieties.
+This magnificent route will allow you to observe sumptuous landscapes and discover the heritage and gastronomy of this unique region in France.
+During your stay, you will have the opportunity to discover the cellars and tasting rooms of Alsatian winegrowers who will be eager to help you discover the region’s wide sample of grape varieties.

 There are also three controlled designations of origin in the Alsace region of France: Alsace, Alsace Grand Cru and Crémant d'Alsace.

 Book your wine experience with Winalist now.
 It’s super easy - we offer online and instant booking on Winalist and 100% secure payment.